Skip to content

 In a circular economy, manufacturers take a raw material that is designed to be recovered (tin) or incorporate the disposal into their product design, make something (bento box), consumers use it (in lunches) and reuse it repeatedly (indefinitely or recycle it when it has reached the end of its useful life).

-• Repair products instead of disposing of them such as components on your dishwasher instead of buying a whole new appliance
+• Repair products instead of disposing of them such as textiles, furniture or an electronic instead of buying a new appliance

-• Borrow or rent (instead of owning) equipment that you don't use very often maybe it's a sewing machine or borrowing a specialized cake pan
+• Borrow or rent (instead of owning) that you don't use very often., i.e. a book, renting a sewing machine or borrowing a specialized cake pan

 Book a presentation to learn more